Samagra-Development/docs/docs/Form Management Module.md

 7. In the settings.gradle, add **':samagra-form-management'**, to the end of existing modules.
 8. Copy the config folder from the downloaded project and add to the root of your to be implemented project.

+### Setting up ODK Aggregate

+**ODK Aggregate** is an open source Java application that stores, analyzes, and presents XForm survey data collected using ODK Collect.
+It supports a wide range of data types, and is designed to work well in any hosting environment.

+With Aggregate, your team can:

+1. Host blank XForms used by ODK Collect or other OpenRosa clients
+2. Store and manage XForm submission data
+3. Visualize collected data using maps and simple graphs
+4. Export and publish data in a variety of formats

+Aggregate can be hosted on cloud providers such as DigitalOcean, and Amazon Web Services, or your own local or cloud server.
+There's also a pre-configured virtual machine image that is ready to deploy on any computer.

+Please check this link to find [how to set up ODK Aggregate?](https://docs.getodk.org/aggregate-setup/

+Refer this link to find steps to [use ODK.](https://docs.getodk.org/aggregate-use/)

 ### Giving Storage Permissions

 1. Add the following snippet in your AndroidManifest.xml